 Weatherboards & Cladding

 Timber weatherboards have been in use for over 100 years in New Zealand.
-When installed correctly, they provide an excelled cladding.
-Timber won't crack or crumble like concrete and brick will, and because it has the ability and flexibility to move, timber will often fare better than rigid materials (brick, concrete, etc) in an earthquake.
+If installed correctly, they are prooved to be an excellent cladding material.
+Timber won't crack or crumble, flexible to move and so timber is often far better than rigid materials such as brick and concrete in an earthquake situation.

-Check out our huge range of profiles, the most popular are Rusticated and Standard Bevel Back, but we also have Horizontal Weatherboards and Vertical Weatherboards.
-And if you want something special run, but can't see it there, we can run custom profiles (but usually need 150LM for it to be economical).
+Also, check out our huge range of profiles of Rusticated and Standard Bevelback and Vertical Weatherboards.
+If you want special profile suitable for your house, but can't see it!! we can run custom profiles, contact us to know more (but usually need 150LM for it to be economical).

 A presence on Masterspec we hope will enable easier uptake by Architects of our Codemark certified systems.
 The choice of Accoya as well as Western Red Cedar and Radiata Pine covers budgets from small to large.
 The Accoya allows for more use of darker colours with less risk of movement and failure, an ongoing issue with Pine and Cedar.